×

 We asked people living in Costa Rica to list three things they wish they had brought and three they wish they had left behind.
 They responded:

-"I always bring to Costa Rica 1; Irish spring soap 2; electronic gadjets 3; Cherries," replied a member in San Jose.
+"I always bring to Costa Rica 1; Irish spring soap 2; electronic gadjets 3; Cherries," said one expat in San Jose.

 View More Answers